Publication Policy and Agreement

-All authors are responsible for the entire research work presented for publishing.
-Authors will be solely and completely responsible for the content of the work and must ensure that the work is not illegal, unlawful, or plagiarized.
-Authors must ensure that the presented manuscript does not contain any objectionable content.
-Our Editorial team will ensure the quality of the research work keeping in mind our Brand value in terms of grammar or spelling errors.
-To ensure and maintain our brand name and its quality, some editing might be made in the sentence(s) without changing its original meaning.
-IJELLH (SMART MOVES Publisher IJELLH) is not liable to any third party or other person or entity for the work regardless of the fact that IJELLH had any knowledge or could have reasonably known of any illegal, unlawful, or objectionable content in the work.
-You also agree to indemnify [compensate for harm or loss] IJELLH (SMART MOVES Publisher of IJELLH) in case of any legal proceedings with the third party regarding copyright infringement or action on grounds of illegality as mentioned.
+The author will be responsible for the entire research work presented for publishing.
+The author will be solely and completely responsible for the content of the work and must ensure that the work is not illegal, unlawful, plagiarized or violating publishing ethics.
+The author must ensure that the manuscript presented for publication does not contain any objectionable, pornographic, abusive, or defamatory content.
+IJELLH is not liable to any third party or other person or entity for the work regardless of the fact that IJELLH had any knowledge or could have reasonably known of any illegal, unlawful, or objectionable content in the work.
+You also agree to indemnify [compensate for harm or loss] IJELLH in case of any legal proceedings with the third party regarding copyright infringement or action on grounds of illegality as mentioned.

 Instructions to the Reviewers